 Make a healthy snack together to help recharge their brains and bodies.

-Jenny Ochoa, a long-time daycare provider from Miami, Florida, also recommends avoiding screens at all costs.
+Jenny Ochoa, a long-time day care provider from Miami, also recommends avoiding screens at all costs.

 3. Create space (and time) for homework

 Homework is a major cornerstone of an after-school sitter’s day.
-Even if your charge loves doing homework (it does happen!), it can still be an uphill battle.
+Even if the child loves doing homework (it does happen!), it can still be an uphill battle.

-One way to make this time easier for you and your charge is to consider the child’s homework space.
+One way to make this time easier for you and the child is to consider the child’s homework space.
 For many families, “homework time” takes place at the kitchen table.
-Sometimes, this works well for a child… and sometimes it doesn’t.
+Sometimes, this works well for a child … and sometimes it doesn’t.
 If you notice your kiddo isn’t working well in such a central space, try to create a homework space that is just for homework.
 This could mean asking the family to order a desk or using a nook in another room of the house.